fwextensions/fwlib/README.md

 The first parameter to `require()` is usually an array of one or more strings that name the modules that the file depends on.
 Once those modules have been loaded, the second parameter to `require()` will be called back with references to them.

 The module names in the dependencies array are mapped to file paths that are relative to a base directory.
 By default, this is the directory from which `fwrequire.js` was loaded, but it can be changed via configuration options.
-In the example above, the `"files"` module would be loaded from `lib/fwlib/files.js`.
+In the example above, the `files` module would be loaded from `lib/fwlib/files.js`.

 Just remember that module paths are relative to the directory from which you loaded `fwrequire.js`, *not* the directory containing the .jsf file that’s using `require()`.
 This root directory can be changed via the `baseUrl` property of a configuration object passed to `require()`.
 See the [FWRequireJS documentation][3] for more information.